-In the Amplify platform, there’s a few performance metrics that you’ll see by default on our platform: Clicks, Impressions, CTR, CPC, and Conversions (if you’re tracking them).
-Each of these metrics is important and can give you a great deal of insight in how your campaign is performing so it’s important to learn what they do and how they work together.
+In the Amplify dashboard, there are certain performance metrics you’ll see by default: Clicks, Impressions, CTR, CPC, and Conversions (if you’re tracking them).
+Each of these metrics is important individually and contextually, and can give you a great deal of insight into how your campaign is performing.

 Clicks represent how many times a user clicks on your content.
-As our platform charges based on clicks, and our system optimizes towards what content/traffic sources are most likely to receive clicks, this metric is a key indicator of health of a campaign.
+As our platform charges based on clicks (CPC model), and our system optimizes toward what content/traffic sources are most likely to receive clicks, this metric is a key indicator of a campaign’s health.

-Impressions are the number of times your content was displayed by our publisher network.
-While our platform does not charge based on impressions received, impressions are a vital part in determining your campaign’s CTR.
+Impressions reflect the number of times your content was displayed by our publisher network.
+While our platform does not charge based on impressions received, impressions are a vital piece of determining your campaign’s CTR.

 Click-Through Rate (CTR)

 The cost-per-click (CPC) is how much you’re willing to spend each time a user clicks on your advertisement.
-The Average CPC calculates the total amount clicks your campaign has received as well as all CPCs you’ve set.
-In other words, it shows you the average amount you’re paying for clicks.
-Having a higher CPC increases your campaign’s prioritization which is why we recommend starting high so you can be competitive.
+The Average CPC takes into account the total amount of clicks your campaign has received and the CPCs you’ve set.
+In other words, it shows you the average amount you pay for clicks.
+Setting a higher CPC increases your campaign’s prioritization, which is why we recommend starting high to remain competitive.

 Conversions are the measurable actions a user takes once they arrive on your website.
 Do they sign up for your newsletter?
 Fill out a form for a quote?
 Add items to their shopping cart?
 Complete a purchase?
-You can create conversions for all of these and more.
-You can even create multiple conversions that can trigger on each click a user makes.
+You can create conversions for these types of events and more, and are able to track multiple conversion events on one campaign if desired.

 - The more content you have, the more likely you are to have a strong CTR, so it’s important to build your campaign with this in mind.

 Have questions or want some tips on improving your metrics?
-Reach out to our friendly Support Team.
+Reach out to our DIY Customer Success team.